28th INTERNATIONAL CONFERENCE ON MEDICAL IMAGE COMPUTING

 MICCAI 2025 will issue a call for participation in the Program Committee via newsletter and mailshots.
 Individuals will submit relevant information regarding their past participation in MICCAI and similar conferences, as well as other biographical details.

 Individuals will be chosen from the database, the received applications and other sources, and invited to join the MICCAI 2025 Program Committee, as ACs or Reviewers.
-When they apply, ACs and Reviewers will need to update their Toronto Paper Matching System entries, create/update their CMT profiles and associate themselves as being either MIC, CAI or MICCAI with additional information about their expertise in the Clinical Translation of Methodology and Health Equity.
+When they apply, ACs and Reviewers will need to update their Toronto Paper Matching System entries, create/update their CMT profiles and associate themselves as being either MIC, CAI or MICCAI with additional information about their expertise in the Clinical Translation of Methodology and Challenges special to the Pan-Asian region.
 We encourage ACs and Reviewers to use their institutional email address.
 The MICCAI PCs will select the Program Committee using the following guidelines:

 • The Program Committee composition should be representative of all MICCAI topics, and with a range of seniority.